aryan-139/vms-kiosk/README.md

 4. Install the project dependencies by running the command: `npm install`.
 5. Set up the MySQL database by creating a new database and importing the provided SQL schema.
 6. Configure the database connection details in `server/database.js`.
-7. Start the server by running the command: `npm run start:server`.
+7. Start the server by running the command: `npm run dev:server`.
 8. Start the client application by running the command: `npm run start:client`.
 9. Access the Visitor Management System in a web browser at `http://localhost:3000`.
+10. Access the Visitor Management Server at `http://localhost:3001`.

 ## Usage